Movable Antennas-Assisted Over-the-Air Computation: Dynamic and Static Design: Abstract

 \section{Abstract}

-A novel over-the-air computation (AirComp) framework, empowered by the incorporation of movable antennas (MAs), is proposed to significantly enhance computation accuracy.
-Within this framework, the joint optimization of transmit power control, antenna positioning, and receive combining is investigated.
-An efficient method is proposed to tackle the problem of computation mean-squared error (MSE) minimization, capitalizing on the approach of alternating optimization.
-Numerical results are provided to substantiate the superior MSE performance of the proposed framework, which establish its clear advantage over benchmark systems employing conventional fixed-position antennas (FPAs).
+A novel over-the-air computation (AirComp) framework empowered by movable antennas (MAs) is proposed to significantly enhance computation accuracy.
+Within this framework, the joint optimization of transmit power control, antenna positioning, and receive beamforming is investigated.
+Two design strategies are developed: (i) a dynamic design, where MA positions are optimized based on fast-varying instantaneous channel state information (CSI); and (ii) a static design, where antenna positions are optimized using only slow-varying statistical CSI.
+Numerical results validate the superior MSE performance of the proposed MA-enabled AirComp framework and demonstrate its clear advantage over benchmark systems employing conventional fixed-position antennas (FPAs).